BjRo/Looking-for-Kaizen/source/_posts/2015-02-15-sdks-over-apis-the-good.markdown

 provide a clean, easy to use interface in the programming language of choice.
 Integrating with a product, if you view it this way, just boils down to filling out the blanks.

-They are also, like public APIs, a stability promise to their consumers.
-Being easy to use and to maintain also very often implies a very low change frequency.
+Another aspect that makes SDKs convenient for consumers, is that they are also, like public APIs, a stability promise.
+SDKs often imply a low change frequency, reducing maintenance effort on the consuming side

+# The Bad
+As always in life there's no such thing as 'free lunch' and SDKs also come with potential downsides associated.